tsnlab/tsn-sdk/README.md

 ## License

-The libtsn is distributed under GPLv3 license.
+The TSN SDK is distributed under GPLv3 license.
 See [license](./LICENSE)
 If you need other license than GPLv3 for proprietary use or professional support, please mail us to contact at tsnlab dot com.